Justification of Red List category

-This frugivore has a small population, which is inferred to be in decline owing to continuing habitat loss; it therefore qualifies as Vulnerable.
+This frugivore has a small population, which is inferred to be in decline owing to continuing habitat loss and low levels of hunting pressure; it therefore qualifies as Vulnerable.

 It is apparently uncommon on Sumbawa and Flores.
 A rough estimate based on recent survey results suggests there are fewer than 2,000 birds on Flores.
 It is frequent on several smaller islands - Alor might have a substantial population, but Besar and probably Lembata would have in the order of hundreds of birds only.
 Therefore, the global population is unlikely to exceed 5,000 individuals.
 It is placed in the band 2,500-9,999 mature individuals, equivalent to 3,750-14,999 individuals, rounded here to 3,500-15,000 individuals.